 Inexperienced drivers: Some inexperienced drivers who are new to the road may make unsafe moves that could endanger other motorists.

 Left turn accidents.
-Many injuries and even fatalities occur when a rider misjudges the distance between their motorcycle and a car or pedestrian in the intersection, often because of limited visibility to the front as well as from oncoming traffic.
+Many injuries and even fatalities occur when a rider misjudges the distance between their motorcycle and a car or pedestrian in the intersection, often because of limited visibility to the front and from oncoming traffic.

 Dangerous road conditions.
-Crumbling pavement, potholes, debris, and a lack of necessary signals and signs can all increase a motorcycle rider's chances of losing control of their vehicle.
+Crumbling pavement, potholes, debris, and a lack of necessary signals and signs can increase motorcycle riders' chances of losing control of their vehicle.

-Motorcycle defects: A manufacturer can be responsible for any injuries or deaths that come about due to the use of a defective motorcycle.
+Motorcycle defects: A manufacturer can be responsible for any injuries or deaths from using a defective motorcycle.

 How To Protect Yourself Riding A Motorcycle